cepthomas/NBagOfTricks/README.md

 - Meter: Linear or log.
 - Pot: Just like on your guitar.
 - Slider: Just like on your mixer.
-- VirtualKeyboard: Control based on one from Leslie Sanford's [Midi Toolkit](https://github.com/tebjan/Sanford.Multimedia.Midi) piano control.
+- VirtualKeyboard: Piano control based loosely on Leslie Sanford's [Midi Toolkit](https://github.com/tebjan/Sanford.Multimedia.Midi).

 # General purpose UI components
 - PropertyGridEx: Added a few features.